rkeisler/ideas-for-the-taking/README.md

 *Underdeveloped ideas for cosmological data analysis projects.*

 Feel free to use any of these ideas.
-If any of them stick, you can give me as little or as much credit as you'd like, although I'd appreciate an acknowledgement.
+If one of them sticks, you can give me as little or as much credit as you'd like.
 For some of these ideas, I have additional notes and papers that I've put together, so just ping me about that.

 ## Does the GHz radio excess come from z~0.5 structure?##